watem-sedem/watem-sedem/docs/formulas-units.rst

 As explained in :ref:`the model description <WS>` of WaTEM/SEDEM, the amount of erosion and deposition in each pixel is determined by comparing the mean annual soil erosion :math:`E` and incoming sediment :math:`S_i` with the transport capacity :math:`TC`.
-In the CN-WS code this is done by comparing **volumes** (:math:`m^3`) or with
+In the model code this is done by comparing **volumes** (:math:`m^3`) or with
 :math:`S_A =S_i+E` (see :ref:`concept <Concept>`):